luqmanafiq/hibernate-java/README.md

      Explanation: Stores the mark for each question submitted.
 Query can be made with the submissionID (representing the quiz submitted) to get all marks for questions taken in that quiz.

+Suggestion:
+tblQuestionStatement
+- Stores the QuestionID (foreign key)
+- QuestionString (A question or question item if multiple choice)

+To get all statements for the questions you would use the questionID of the question to query the database for all questionStatements for that questionsID (gets/ returns all the question statements as a list).

 ## Thoughts
 We could use a keyword-searching system for marking longer answer questions